 The operational environment of the TOE will include at least one MACsec peer.
 The environment will also include an audit (syslog) server and a Management Workstation.
 The syslog server is used to store audit records, where the TOE uses TLS 1.2 to secure the transmission of the records.
-The environment will include a CA to provide the TOE with valid certificates and a method to check the peer certificate revocation status.
+The Certification Authority is used to provide the TOE with valid certificates.
+The CA also provides the TOE with a method to check the peer certificate revocation status of devices the TOE communicates with.